 Player 2: Billy Batson.
 He loves taking screenshots and sharing them on his Tumblr.
 He collects “glamour items” which serve no purpose but to change the appearance of his character.
-He’s also spent in-game currency developing a “photo studio” in his player house.
+He’s also spent in play slot games online developing a “photo studio” in his player house.

 Player 3: Lucina Alastairi (me!).
 My goal is to clear the latest and greatest content.
 To do that, I need better gear.
 To get better gear, I have to run the same content over and over to gain more in-game currency and tokens.
 (Luckily the content is fun!)

 Player 4: Pent Whitecard.
 He loves exploration.
 He collects maps that show hidden treasure chests and links to the “Aquapolis” – a treasure dungeon – and collects them to do several at a time.

 Player 5: Lily Foxclaw.
 Enjoys running new players through content, with a focus on teaching them the different mechanics in order to clear (beat once) or farm (run multiple times) the content successfully.